AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **AVX-31334**

 * The Transitive Peering features is deprecated.
 This features’ functionality will be replaced by Aviatrix Multi-Cloud Transit.
-* The Sumo Logic logging integration, Logstash logging integration, and Splunk logging integrations are deprecated in this release.
-Instead, use rsyslog to integrate with external logging systems.
-Aviatrix recommends deleting Encrypted and Transitive Peerings from your account, and then upgrading your Controller.
+* Aviatrix recommends deleting Transitive Peerings from your account, and then upgrading your Controller.

 6.9.221 (11/04/2022)